Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Introduction

-Restricting the question to the class of complete graphs is an appropriate direction to follow, not only because of the reduced complexity but also because of the fact that complete graphs have the highest known lower bound for $f$ among all graph classes.
+Restricting the question to the class of complete graphs is an interesting and appropriate direction to follow, as noted e.g.~by Letzter in the conclusion of \cite{nlog*n}.
+This is not only because of the reduced complexity of the problem but also because of the fact that complete graphs have the highest known lower bound for their weak separation number among all graph classes.
 It is therefore natural to suspect that they are extremal for this problem.
-Specifically, the lower bound $f(K_n)\geq n-1$ is tight and easy to obtain \cite{nlogn}.
+Specifically, the lower bound $wsp(K_n)\geq n-1$ is tight \cite{nlogn}.
 As for the upper bound, owing to work by Fernandes, Oliveira Mota and Sanhueza-Matamala \cite{Nico}, it is known that

-The authors of \cite{Nico} employ hypergraph matching theory in their proof which allows them to prove their bound for all dense regular graphs.
-Our approach to the problem is very different, and more alike to that of Wickes \cite{wickes}.
-Her work relies on \emph{generating paths} (for a definition see below).
-Namely, Wickes showed that every complete graph on a prime number of vertices has a generating path, and that the set of all the rotations of a generating path is a separating path system.
-Hence, $f(K_n)\leq n$ when $n$ is prime.
-She also proved that $f(K_n)\leq n$ when $n-1$ is prime or when $n\leq 20$.
+Wickes \cite{wickes} showed that every complete graph of odd prime order has a generating path, and that the set of all the images under rotation of that generating path is a weakly separating path system.
+So, $wsp(K_n)\leq n$ when $n$ is prime.
+She also proved that $wsp(K_n)\leq n$ when $n-1$ is prime or when $n\leq 20$.